Gerald J. Wang

 Assistant Professor, Civil and Environmental Engineering

-- PhD in Mechanical Engineering and Computation, Massachusetts Institute of Technology, 2018
+- PhD - Mechanical Engineering and Computation, Massachusetts Institute of Technology, 2019

-- SM in Mechanical Engineering, Massachusetts Institute of Technology, 2015
+- SM - Mechanical Engineering, Massachusetts Institute of Technology, 2015

-- BS in Mechanical Engineering, Mathematics & Physics, Yale University, 2013
+- BS - Mechanical Engineering, Mathematics & Physics, Yale University, 2013

 Areas of Interest: